Sal1316/UCR-VERT-follow-along-coding/02-Advanced-CSS/01-Activities/12-Stu_CSS-Resets/README.md

-# 🐛 Custom Font Styles Aren't Loading
+# ✅🐛 Custom Font Styles Aren't Loading

 Work with a partner to resolve the following issues:

-* As a user, I expect headings to be a larger font size.
+* ✅As a user, I expect headings to be a larger font size.

-* As a user, I expect spacing in between the lines of text.
+* ✅As a user, I expect spacing in between the lines of text.

 ## Expected Behavior

-The blog title and article headings should be a larger font size.
+✅ The blog title and article headings should be a larger font size.

 ## Actual Behavior

-The headings are the same size as the other text on the page.
+✅ The headings are the same size as the other text on the page.

 ## Assets